Drive sales on autopilot with ecommerce-focused featuresSee Features

 In order to provide an experience similar to that a customer would have in-store, ecommerce retailers need to collect huge amounts of data and make sense of it.
 This is where machine learning can help.
 It can help ecommerce retailers run targeted campaigns that can convert prospective buyers into actual ones.

 Online shoppers are usually very price-sensitive.
-If a product costs as much as what it does in-store, customers may feel more comfortable going to the store and assessing it first-hand before purchasing it.
+If a product costs as much as it does in-store, customers may feel more comfortable going to the store and assessing it first-hand before purchasing it.

 It is also not uncommon for shoppers to compare the prices of products across various ecommerce platforms to find the best deal.